 With tender chicken, colourful veggies and an infusion of ginger and garlic, this coconut sauce is mild enough for picky eaters but has a deep flavour that will still keep the grown-ups satisfied.

-Finely chop the garlic.
-In a medium saucepan, melt the butter with a dash of olive oil over a medium heat.
-Cook the garlic until fragrant, 1-2 minutes.
-Add the jasmine rice, water and the salt, stir, then bring to the boil.
-Reduce the heat to low and cover with a lid.
-Cook for 12 minutes, then remove from the heat and keep covered until the rice is tender and the water is absorbed, 10-15 minutes.
+In a medium saucepan, add the water and bring to the boil.
+Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
+Cook for 12 minutes, then remove the pan from the heat and keep covered until the rice is tender and all the water is absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

-While the rice is cooking, thinly slice the carrot into half-moons.
+While the rice is cooking, thinly slice the carrot (unpeeled) into half-moons.
 Trim and cut the broccolini into 2cm pieces.
 Roughly chop the Asian greens.
-Zest the lime to get a pinch, then slice into wedges.
-Finely grate the ginger.
-Cut the chicken thigh into 2cm chunks.
+Finely grate the ginger and garlic.
+Cut the chicken thigh into 2cm pieces.

 In a large frying pan, heat a drizzle of olive oil over a high heat.
-When the oil is hot, cook the chicken, tossing, until browned, 3-4 minutes.
-Season with salt and pepper, then transfer to a plate.
-TIP: If your pan is getting crowded, cook in batches for the best results!
+When the oil is hot, cook the chicken, in batches, tossing, until browned, 3-4 minutes.
+Season with salt and pepper and transfer to a plate.

-Divide the garlic rice between bowls.
+Divide the jasmine rice between bowls.
 Top with the miso and coconut chicken curry and sprinkle with the chilli (if using) and crispy shallots.